Essentially, Nonessential: a bit of perspective on what's important

 But on the other hand, (and I’ve had time to think about this), there is a whole lot of frivolity in virtually every livelihood, rural and urban alike.
 If one works their days in the timber industry, falling logs, or sawing up trees for making homes or furniture, or if one toils away planting and harvesting wheat, or raising cattle or hogs, chickens or sheep, is it fair to ask that the consumption of those products be limited to the feeding and housing of a hungry family?
 Is it okay for some, or all of those steaks carved from the back-strap of feeder steers to be served up in 24 ounce servings to overweight diners, or prettied into a two hundred dollar meal at the Ritz?
 Is it okay that some of that wheat harvested is turned into donuts or pie crusts for people who would be healthier if they cut those things from their diet?
 Is it okay that quite a share of that timber that has been harvested and cut into boards goes into the building of 3500 or even 10,000 sq. ft. “houses” for families of two?

 A huge part of our economy, rural and urban alike, is dedicated to something more than survival.
 It has more to do with quality of life.
 Finding comfort and pleasure in how one lives.
 And here we are at art.
 The culinary arts, the performing arts, the industrial arts, the fine arts.
-As a friend, and former gallery owner once said to me, in a moment of candor, “If art is not at all important to you, why aren’t you wearing army-green sweat pants.
+As a friend, and former gallery owner once said to me, in a moment of candor, “If art is not at all important to a person, then why aren’t they wearing army-green sweat pants.
 They do the job of clothing.
-Why aren’t you driving a Yugo?
+Why aren’t they driving a Yugo?
+It goes.
 Your ‘sweet ride’ is about art.
 Your clothes are about art.
 Everyone who can afford to, discriminates in what they bring home, or what they drive to work in.
 What you spend your art budget on, and what that budget can afford, is the question."

 So while I know that my livelihood as an artist is of a somewhat frivolous nature, I know as well that the products that come from the guy on the tractor will find their way to a share of the nonessential, as well.
 40% of the food produced in this country is wasted.
 Much of that which is not wasted is waisted.
 The same sort of thing is true with timber, electricity, auto manufacturing, and virtually everything else.
 We could make do with less.
 But we humans like things to be more than the least that they can be.